 Final Inspections

-Four separate final inspections: plumbing (fixtures, water heater), electrical (panel labels, devices, smoke/CO), mechanical (equipment operational), and building (all corrections resolved, address posted).
+Four separate finals: plumbing (fixtures, water heater), electrical (panel labels, devices, smoke/CO), mechanical (equipment operational), and building (all corrections resolved, address posted).
+Each one has to pass.
+One failure holds up the whole project.

 14